 Conclusions

-Congratulations, you should now have a docker-compose set up with WordPress and MariaDB running in containers and an easy way to update the services when needed.
+Congratulations, you should now have a docker-compose set-up with WordPress and MariaDB running in containers and an easy way to update the services when needed.
 While manually running Docker commands to create containers already simplifies application management, docker-compose takes it a step further and allows you to bundle multiple containers within a single working directory.

 Before continuing on building your new WordPress site, make sure to pay attention to the security on your server.
-To find out more, check out our article for how to secure your Linux cloud server.
+To find out more, check out our article on how to secure your Linux cloud server.

-Nice tutorial.
+1. Nice tutorial.

 Only one thing to point out, the Dockerfile is not needed

-What is the code directory used for ?
+2. What is the code directory used for ?

-Above example is NOT working with Windows 10 OS.
+4. Above example is NOT working with Windows 10 OS.
 Even docker-compose.yml file shows error.
 However that I have corrected it.
 But it is not working.
 It shows following message

 Starting wp_mariadb_1 … done Creating wp_wordpress_1 … error